-On July 28, 2017, Millicom announced that it had agreed to sell its Senegal business to a consortium consisting of NJJ, Sofima (managed by the Axian Group) and Teylium Group, subject to customary closing conditions and regulatory approvals.
-On April 19, 2018, the President of Senegal issued an approval decree in respect of the proposed sale by Millicom of its Tigo operation in Senegal to a consortium consisting of NJJ, Sofima (a telecom investment vehicle managed by the Axian Group) and Teyliom Group.
-Finally, in accordance with IFRS 5, a value adjustment of \$10 million has been recorded as of March 31, 2018 on our assets in Senegal as their carrying value exceeded their fair value less cost of disposal.
+On July 28, 2017, Millicom announced that it had agreed to sell its Senegal business to a consortium consisting of NJJ, Sofima (a telecom investment entity managed by the Axian Group (together 'the Consortium') and Teylium Group, subject to customary closing conditions and regulatory approvals.
+On April 19, 2018, the President of Senegal issued an approval decree in respect of the proposed sale by Millicom of its Tigo operation in Senegal to the Consortium and Teylium Group.
+The sale completed on April 27, 2018 and our operations in Senegal have been deconsolidated resulting in a net gain on disposal of \$6 million, including the the recycling of foreign currency exchange losses accumulated in equity since the creation of the local operations.
+This gain has been recognized under 'Profit (loss) for the year from discontinued operations, net of tax'.
+The final sale consideration is still subject to adjustment under the terms of the sale and purchase agreement with the consortium.
+Management does not expect any material deviation from the initial consideration.

-In accordance with IFRS 5, the Group's businesses in Rwanda, Ghana and Senegal have been classified as assets held for sale and their results were classified as discontinued operations.
+In accordance with IFRS 5, the Group's businesses in Rwanda (Q1 2018), Ghana (Q3 2017) and Senegal (Q1 2017) had been classified as assets held for sale and their results were classified as discontinued operations.
 Comparative figures of the income statement have been represented accordingly.
-Financial information relating to the discontinued operations for the three-month periods ended March 31, 2018 and 2017 is set out below.
+Financial information relating to the discontinued operations for the three and six-month periods ended June 30, 2018 and 2017 are set out below.
 Figures shown below are after inter-company eliminations.

-Three months ended March 31, 2018 Three months ended March 31, 2017
+Six months ended June 30, 2018 Six months ended June 30, 2017

 Results from Discontinued Operations (\$ millions)

-Revenue 48 80
+Revenue 62 163

-Cost of sales (16) (24)
+Cost of sales (23) (50)

-Operating expenses (20) (36)
+Operating expenses (26) (73)

+Other expenses linked to the disposal of discontinued operations (7) (2)

-Depreciation and amortisation (12)
+Depreciation and amortization (23)

 Other operating income (expenses), net (10) 1

-Gross gain/(loss) on disposal of discontinued operations (32)
+Gross gain/(loss) on disposal of discontinued operations (28) -

-Other expenses linked to the disposal of discontinued operations

-Operating profit (loss) (30) 8
+Operating profit (loss) (32) 16

-Interest income (expense), net (2) (6)
+Interest income (expense), net (3) (11)

+Other non-operating (expenses) income, net 5

-Profit (loss) before taxes (32) 3
+Profit (loss) before taxes (35) 9

-Credit (charge) for taxes, net - -
+Credit (charge) for taxes, net

-Net profit (loss) from discontinued operations (32) 3
+Net profit (loss) from discontinued operations (35) 9